makrai/notes/jawahar19-bert-about-structure-acl.md

   * an index common to all the words in the sentence (bag-of-words), which ignores its position
   * a role scheme based on random binary trees
-* Following McCoy+ (2019), we train our TPDN model on the premise sentences in the SNLI corpus (Bowman+ 2015).
-We initialize the filler embeddings of the TPDN with the pre-trained word embeddings from BERT’s input layer, freeze it, learn a linear projection on top of it and use a Mean Squared Error (MSE) loss function.
-Other trainable parameters include the role embeddings and a linear projection on top of tensor product sum to match the embedding size of BERT
+* Following McCoy+ (2019), we
+  * train our TPDN model on the premise sentences in the SNLI corp (Bowman+ 15)
+  * initialize the filler embeddings of the TPDN with the pre-trained word embeddings from BERT’s input layer, freeze it, learn a linear projection on top of it and use a Mean Squared Error (MSE) loss function
+    * Other trainable parameters include
+      the role embeddings and a linear projection on top of tensor product sum to match the embedding size of BERT
 * Table 4 displays the MSE between pretrained BERT and TPDN
   * BERT implicitly implements a treebased scheme, as a TPDN model following
 * case study on dependency trees induced from self attention weight